CustomResourceDefinition/catalog/README.md

   repository: oci://registry.developers.crunchydata.com/crunchydata/pgo
 ```

 The `additionalVersions` entry should be a list of previous versions that have old CRDs that should still be available.
-You should always need the current version to this list when initially adding a new chart.
+You should always add the current version to this list when initially adding a new chart.

 ## Uris